specklesystems/speckle-docs/workspaces/roles.md

 - Can be removed or have their role changed (for project and workspace) by admins.
 - Can create and own projects.
 - Cannot invite new users to the workspace but can invite existing workspace members to projects.
+- Can access and use Speckle Automate to create private functions.

 ### Workspace Read/Write Guest

 - Guest on the workspace with no general access but granted **Contributor** access to at least one project.
 - If an existing workspace user is changed to a guest, they will lose access to all workspace projects except those they are explicitly invited to.
 - Project owners can change their role or remove them.
+- Cannot access or create private Speckle Automate functions.

 ### Workspace Read-Only Guest

 - Guest on the workspace with no general access and **Reviewer** access to at least one project.
 - If a read-only guest is granted edit access to any project, they are converted to a read/write guest.
 - Project owners can change their role or remove them.
+- Cannot access or use Speckle Automate.

 ## Workspaces for Individuals